-We welcome industry requests for new research and work with relevant stakeholders to shape and define research questions.
-In some cases, we start with a knowledge search or a technology review, which can help industry make use of information that is already out there and avoid duplication.
+We welcome industry requests for new research, and we work with relevant stakeholders to shape and define research questions.
+In some cases, we start with a knowledge search or a technology review.
+These can help industry make use of information that is already out there and avoid duplication.

 New research projects need endorsement from a cross-industry group, an industry sponsor, and support from at least one other suitable organisation.

-Cross-industry project steering groups are formed to support definition and delivery and members often provide access to people, facilities and data.
+Cross-industry project steering groups are formed to support definition and delivery.
+Group members often provide access to people, facilities and data.
 Industry support varies, depending on the size and nature of the project, but is essential for ensuring our research is successful.

 When a project is completed, the industry sponsor helps RSSB to disseminate the research findings and supports uptake.